AztecProtocol/aztec-packages/docs/docs/misc/migration_notes.md

 Aztec is in full-speed development.
 Literally every version breaks compatibility with the previous ones.
 This page attempts to target errors and difficulties you might encounter when upgrading, and how to resolve them.

-## [T.B.D]
+## 0.36.0

 ## [Aztec.nr & js] Portal addresses

-The deployment have been cleansed from the portal addresses as a immutable value passed in differently to other variables and instead should be implemented using usual storage by those who require it using the storage that matches the usecase - likely the shared storage to support private and public.
+Deployments have been modified.
+No longer are portal addresses treated as a special class, being immutably set on creation of a contract.
+They are no longer passed in differently compared to the other variables and instead should be implemented using usual storage by those who require it.
+One should use the storage that matches the usecase - likely shared storage to support private and public.

 This means that you will likely add the portal as a constructor argument

 ```diff
 - fn constructor(token: AztecAddress) {
 -    storage.token.write(token);